whage/thesis/thesis.md

 It is the direct relationship between computer programs and mathematical proofs, the link between logic and computation.
 [@wiki-curry-howard]

-The Pascal programming language with "strong typing" was developed in the 1970s (Wirth), so was Martin Löf's Type Thery born and the ML family of languages created.
+The Pascal programming language with "strong typing" was developed in the 1970s (Wirth), so was Martin Löf's Type Theory born and the ML family of languages created.

 > In the late 1950s and early 1960s, this classification was extended to structured data (arrays of records, etc.)